andkirby/mageinstall/README.md

 # Mageinstall tool

 ## Start
-1. Create params.sh from example below and fill up your values.
+1. Create ~/.mageinstall_params.sh from example below and fill up your values.
 2. Copy params-protected.sh.dist to params-protected.sh and fill up you params.
 3. Run similar command: